She/Her/HersLicensed Mental Health Counselor, LMHC Specialties • Insurance & Fees • Locations

 Kimberly's style is calm, authentic and non-judgmental.
 When clients first start therapy, they can expect to complete a thorough assessment to set initial goals to collaboratively create a solution focused, individualized, action-driven plan to promote the therapeutic process.
 This highly personalized approach supports clients to feel more relaxed and present leading to increased motivation and energy towards personal goals and a greater sense of self.

-Kimberly offers both in-person and remote therapy sessions to fit your schedule.
+Kimberly offers both in-person and telehealth therapy sessions to fit your schedule.
 Contact her today to get started.
 It’s your time.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)